-Current employer: Plymouth University (sponsored by Omya AG)
+Current employer: University of Plymouth (sponsored by Omya AG)

 Current job title: PhD Research Student

 “The research quality at the University of Plymouth is extremely high, especially in the department that I’m currently working with.
 According to HEFCE’s annual report, we’re in the top 10 universities in the UK for quality research.”

 Tell us about your career path since graduation.

 After graduating with a 1st class BSc (Hons) in Applied Chemistry from the University of Plymouth in June 2011, I applied for a few PhDs all over the country.

 I was then, however, given the opportunity to stay and pursue a PhD within the Environmental and Fluid Modelling Group at the University of Plymouth starting in October 2011.